-5 Easy Pork Marinade Recipes That Are Perfect For Barbecue Season
+5 Easy Pork Marinade Recipes Perfect For Dinner Tonight

 - Add 750g pork shoulder, cut into 3-in.-long strips about 1/4 in. thick and stir until coated.
 Cover and refrigerate for 2 hours or overnight.

+- Position rack in top-third of oven, then preheat broiler.
+Line a rimmed baking sheet with foil.

 - Thread each pork strip onto a skewer in an “S” shape, pushing down so skewer isn’t exposed.
-Reserve marinade.

-- Barbecue skewers, over medium-high, brushing with marinade before flipping once, until pork is cooked, about 2 minutes per side.
+Arrange on prepared sheet.
+Brush with marinade.

+- Broil, flipping once with tongs, until meat loses its pink colour and edges start to char, 6 to 8 min.

 Ginger Mojito Pork Marinade